daddy-knows-best/rstrip/README.md

 $
 ```

-The reason is that sed/bash under various UNIX/Linux/macOS behaves slightly differently; that makes difficult to expect the consistent rstrip behavior from the command.
+The reason is that sed under various shell such as bash/zsh and UNIX/Linux/macOS behaves slightly differently; that makes difficult to expect the consistent rstrip behavior from the command, not to mention to remember those options and extended regular expression patterns.

+I decided to write a simple `rstrip` command that I can use in command line.